Chris Cates

-Chris Cates (born April 15, 1985) is a former minor league shortstop selected by the Minnesota Twins in the 38th round of the 2007 Major League Baseball Draft.
+Chris Cates (born April 15, 1985) is an American former minor league shortstop selected by the Minnesota Twins in the 38th round of the 2007 Major League Baseball draft.
 Cates is currently Director of Player Development at the University of South Florida.
 He is a former volunteer assistant coach for the Florida State University Seminoles baseball team.
 Also he is the manager of the North Adams Steeplecats of the NECBL.